egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 tags: []
 ---

-Forgetting to close a file, a connection or some other resource is rather common issue.
-Fortunately, there's an approach to find such leaks.
-We covered finding leaked goroutines in https://www.storj.io/blog/finding-goroutine-leaks-in-tests.
+Forgetting to close a file, a connection, or some other resource is a rather common issue.
+Fortunately, there's an approach to finding such leaks.
+We covered finding leaked goroutines at https://www.storj.io/blog/finding-goroutine-leaks-in-tests.

 ## Problem: Connection Leak

-Let's take a simple example, which involves a TCP client.
-Of course, it applies to other protocols as well, such as GRPC, database or http.
-We'll omit the communication part, because it's not relevant to the problem.
+Let's take a simple example that involves a TCP client.
+Of course, it applies to other protocols, such as GRPC, database, or HTTP.
+We'll omit the communication implementation because it's irrelevant to the problem.

 ``` go
 type Client struct {